ktorio/ktor-documentation/topics/authentication.md

 ### JSON Web Tokens (JWT) {id="jwt"}
 [JSON Web Token](jwt.md) is an open standard for securely transmitting information between parties as a JSON object.
-You can JSON Web Tokens for authorization: when the user is logged in, each request will include a token, allowing the user to access resources that are permitted with that token.
+You can use JSON Web Tokens for authorization: when the user is logged in, each request will include a token, allowing the user to access resources that are permitted with that token.
 In Ktor, you can verify a token and validate the claims contained within it using the `jwt` authentication.

 ### LDAP {id="ldap"}